 I like to have all the newest and greatest, and best tools in my practice so this is something we definitely use but there are some things I don't like.
 It’s got some design issues.
 I feel that it is a little difficult to work on the small structures like fingers or the bottom of the foot.
 Overall great piece of equipment, and I'll definitely continue using it.
 It also helps that the pricing is right.
 I have been using it on some patients, since I have a lot of runners and Crossfit athletes that are big and strong, and the RockBlade definitely works on them.

-We have a few chiropractors at our practice, and they all love this instrument for its versatility.
-It’s a great product that we use in our practice every day.
-The RockBlades will be a great addition to our other tools like the Graston tools, and cold laser therapy.
+We have a few chiropractors at our practice, and the all love this instrument for its versatility.
+It's a great product that we use in the practice every day.
+The RockBlades will be a great addition to our other tools like the Graston tools, and laser therapy.